 If you are hiring one VA first, here is the priority order:

 - Estimate follow-up.
 Most shops send dozens of estimates a month across installs, hardscape, irrigation, and tree work, and a large share go cold because no one chases them.
 A VA running a 2 / 5 / 10 day cadence with financing pre-qual and price-objection handling recovers a meaningful slice of that pipeline.
-On bigger-ticket install and hardscape jobs, recovering even a few per month pays the VA back many times over in the first month.
+On bigger-ticket install and hardscape jobs, booking a handful that would otherwise have gone cold is where the seat earns out.

 - Recurring and contract renewal.
 Protects the maintenance book that compounds year over year.
 Renewing lapsing accounts, recovering failed payments, and pre-booking next season is pure retained revenue.